 You have the river right by the hotel and once you have crossed the road there are the main boat and canal companies running tours from the main section of the river.
 This part of the river is also where you can hire boats to row yourselves (some are powered and some have oars).

-If you head in the other direction at the main road you will find the tourist information centre.
+If you head in the other direction on the main road you will find the tourist information centre.
 Next to this is stop #1 for the city sightseeing bus tour.

 Please watch our video for a guided tour of our room at the Crowne Plaza